 Talking to him was so overwhelming that I almost balked on buying.
 But once my mortgage loan officer suggested Illinois grant money for a few thousand dollars off of my buying price — if I agreed to at least live in my property for a minimum of five years — my interest grew even stronger.

 Recommended Read: “5 lessons I learned as a first-time homebuyer”

 But something had to give.
 I needed to talk to someone who knew the language and could make this process easier.
 A casual Google search led me to the Housing Opportunity Development Corporation (HODC) First Time Home Buyer Education program, where I met my first Homegrown: An Ode to Sugarbowl Sam podcast guest: Christopher Meeks.
 After his three-part, two-hour workshop, even my loan officer admitted he was impressed (and a bit surprised) by our conversations afterward.
 Not only did I understand the numbers but I could easily read and comprehend the paperwork and emails that the mortgage lender was sending to me, along with the closing agent.

-Please check out my interview with this HODC’s Facilities & Housing Specialist for a conversation about first-time homeowners, the housing crisis, why condo association owners should always go to homeowners association (HOA) meetings, what got us both into real estate, tips to make more African-Americans be interested in homeownership and the battle with landlords.
+Please check out Spotify for Podcasters for my interview with this HODC’s Facilities & Housing Specialist for a conversation about first-time homeowners, the housing crisis, why condo association owners should always go to homeowners association (HOA) meetings, what got us both into real estate, tips to make more African-Americans be interested in homeownership and the battle with landlords.